 Master's degree in chemistry or secondary school science education.

-Additional teaching elements desired, but not required include:
+Additional qualifications or characteristics desired, but not required, include: